 A process server is a private citizen (i.e., retired judges, law enforcement, attorneys, legal professional, etc.) who meet the requirements within the state/county in which they operate.
-Their job is to deliver legal documents to federal, state, city agencies, corporations, private businesses, and the general public, to inform them they are involved in a court case.
-These documents range from family court documents, (i.e., divorce, child support, custody, orders of protection, etc.) supreme court documents (i.e., writs, subpoenas, summons, and complaints, etc.) and civil court documents (i.e., evictions, small claims issues, etc.)
+Their job is to deliver legal documents to federal, state, city agencies, corporations, private businesses, and the general public to inform them they are involved in a court case.
+These documents range from family court documents (i.e., divorce, child support, custody, orders of protection, etc.), supreme court documents (i.e., writs, subpoenas, summons, complaints, etc.) and civil court documents (i.e., evictions, small claims issues, etc.)

 How to become a process server?

 Contact your local government (i.e., department of consumer affairs, town halls, court clerks, etc.).; they would be in charge of the requirements related to serving legal papers.
 Some states allow anyone above the age of (18) eighteen years of age and not a party to the action to serve legal documents.
 Other states require process servers to be registered, certified, or licensed.
 Check out our article on how to become a process server in New York.